• Skip to primary navigation

 6. Glass House Mountains

 For proof that it’s not just the coast in Queensland that’s stunning, you need only look to the Glass House Mountains.
 These majestic craggy mountains, sixteen in total, can be found in the hinterland of the Sunshine Coast.
 The peaks were once the cores of volcanoes and now are simply iconic features of this sublime landscape.
-It makes sense that one of the most popular things to do around the Glass House Mountains is seek out the best viewpoints which include the Glass House Mountains Lookout.
+It makes sense that one of the most popular things to do around the Glass House Mountains is seek out the best viewpoints, including the Glass House Mountains Lookout.
 Reaching many of the viewpoints requires following the many walking trails that crisscross the area.
 Other popular outdoor activities in the mountains include horseback riding and abseiling.

 Kangaroos on the beach in Bribie Island, Brisbane, QLD, Australia